Teamper/coding_challenges/README.md

-# coding_challenges
+# Coding Challenges
-Solutions to coding problems I have worked on in my spare time
+Solutions to coding problems I've worked on in my spare time.